Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-The Board of Directors realizes high standards of business ethics and ensures the implementation of a code of ethics that creates a corporate culture with integrity.
-One of the measures is by implementing a new work culture, namely EPICC (Enabling Talent, Passion, Integrity & Accountability, Collaboration, Customer Centricity).
+The Board of Directors realized high standards of business ethics and ensures the implementation of a code of ethics that fosters a corporate culture of integrity.
+This is achieved, among other things, by implementing a new work culture, EPICC (Enabling Talent, Passion, Integrity & Accountability, Collaboration, Customer Centricity).

-The Board of Directors ensures that everyone involved in the preparation and disclosure of corporate information has adequate skills and background to carry out their work.
-Profile of the Strategy, Finance and SPAPM Director as well as senior management from work units responsible for financial reporting are presented in this Annual Report.
-The Board of Directors is also responsible for and publishes the Quarterly Financial Reports on the Bank’s website and mass media in accordance with applicable regulations.
+The Board of Directors ensures that the integrity of personnel and the proper and accurate reporting and financial information processes, in accordance with financial accounting standards and regulatory requirements.
+The profile of the Director of Strategy and Finance and senior management from the work units responsible for financial reporting can be found in this Annual Report.
+The Board of Directors is also responsible for and publishes the Quarterly Financial Report on the Bank’s website and in the mass media, in accordance with applicable regulations.

-The Board of Directors and management have ensured that the Sustainability Report is prepared based on a reporting framework that is appropriate to the size and complexity of the corporation and meets national and/or global standards.
+The Board of Directors and management have ensured that the Sustainability Report is prepared based on a reporting framework appropriate to the size and complexity of the corporation and meets applicable national and/or global standards.

-The Bank’s IT governance strategy and framework are explained in detail in this Annual Report.
-The Board of Directors ensures that the Bank has adequate and optimal IT resource allocation policies to support the Bank’s goals and strategies.
+The Bank’s IT governance strategy and framework are detailed in this Annual Report.
+The Board of Directors ensures that the Bank has an adequate and optimal IT resource allocation policy to support the achievement of the Bank’s objectives and strategies.

-The Board of Directors ensures that the Sharia Business Unit has adequate and effective supporting tools.
+The Board of Directors ensures that the Sharia Business Unit has adequate and effective supporting tools, as stipulated in the Sharia Supervisory Board Charter.

-The Board of Directors’ Charter is reviewed periodically.
-The most recent Charter was updated on 27 September 2019 and uploaded to the Bank’s website (www.cimbniaga.co.id).
+The Board of Directors Charter is reviewed periodically.
+The most recent charter was updated on 6 December 2024, and uploaded to the Bank’s website.

-Board of Directors’ Charter and Bank Nomination Policy No. M.04, contains a policy on the resignation of members of the Board of Directors if they are involved in a financial crime and are proven to have made a mistake.
+The Board of Directors Charter and Bank Nomination Policy No. M.04 stipulate provisions regarding the resignation of a Board member if they are involved in financial crimes and proven to have committed a violation.

 1.2 Performance Assessment – Board of Directors and its Members 1.2.1 The Board of Commissioners conducts an annual formal evaluation in an objective and independent manner to determine the effectiveness of the Board of Directors and each individual Director.